‘Beyond catastrophic’: How super flu is pushing the NHS to the brink

 One A&E consultant at a major hospital told The Independent that this was “by far the worst winter that we have had in my time as a consultant”.

 They said: “Without a shadow of a doubt, in the last three weeks, it has gone from a bad winter to this is beyond catastrophic.
-This past weekend, we used every [corridor] space in the trust, and we were holding 71 patients in the ED.
+This past weekend, we used every [corridor] space in the trust, and we were holding 71 patients in the emergency department.
 It’s the worst winter ever.
-We are rammed in so tight there is no way [to protect against flu].”
+We are rammed in so tight there is no way [to protect against flu].

 “We’re told not to test for Covid-19 this year.
 If we find [Covid in patients], then we have to close beds... the BMA have gone on strike on what will be a horrific weekend.
 This was not a good moment to call a strike.”